Life is full of great presentation tips.

 It didn’t stop there

-Every time I picked up a newspaper, turned the TV on or opened an email it was the same thing; the whole world had colluded to have their impact.
+Every time I picked up a newspaper, turned the TV on or opened an email it continued.
+It seemed that he whole world had colluded to have their impact.

-Today as the founder of what I consider to be a revolutionary presentation skills training business I believe I now understand the power of influence and more importantly how to use it.
+Today, as the founder of Mindful Presenter Ltd, I believe I now understand the power of influence.
+More importantly, how to use it.

-Every presentation offers an opportunity to alter perceptions, beliefs, feelings or behaviours and it’s all due to influence.
+Every presentation offers an opportunity to alter perceptions and it’s all due to influence.

-The following 9 tips will help you to connect with your audience and have the impact you want.
+These 9 great presentation tips will help you to connect with your audience.

 1. Ask them

-My mother-in-law’s favourite saying is that ‘common sense isn’t very common anymore’.
-When I manage to get past any personal reference I understand what she means and when it comes to presenting it seems very clear to me.
+My mother-in-law’s favourite saying is, ‘common sense isn’t very common anymore’.
+When I manage to get past any personal reference, I understand what she means.
+When it comes to presenting public speaking it seems very clear to me.

-What better way could there be to influence your audience by asking them directly what it would take to do so.
-It’s a simple idea within every presenter’s gift but how many of us have the level of mindfulness or courage to actually do it.
+The best way to influence your audience is by asking them directly what it would take to do so.
+It’s a simple idea within every presenter’s gift.
+Despite that, how many of us have the level of mindfulness or courage to actually do it.

-Try it for yourself and experience the impact the answers you receive have on the way you craft and deliver your message.
+Try it for yourself.
+You’ll be surpised at the impact the answers you receive will have on the way you craft your presentation.
 Ask them three questions:

 – What questions, frustrations, and challenges would you like me to address?